codegram/spinach/README.markdown

 Then run your feature again running `spinach` and watch it all turn green! :)

+## Tags

+Feature and Scenarios can be marked with tags in the form: `@tag`.
+Tags can be used for different purpose:

+- applying some action using hooks (eg: @javascript, @transaction, @vcr)

+        # When using Capybara, you can switch the driver to use another one with
+        # javascript capabilities (Selenium, Poltergeist, capybara-webkit, ...)
+        #
+        # Spinach already integrates with Capybara if you `require spinach/capybara`
+        # in your `feature/support/env.rb`.
+        #
+        # This example is extracted from this intrgration.
+        Spinach.hooks.on_tag("javascript") do
+          ::Capybara.current_driver = ::Capybara.javascript_driver
+        end

+- filtering (eg: @module-a, @customer, @admin, @bug-12, @feat-1)

+    Given the following feature:

+        @feat-1
+        Feature: So something great

+          Scenario: Make it possible

+          @bug-12
+          Scenario: Ensure no regression on this

+  Then you can run all Scenarios in your suite related to `@feat-1` using:

+        spinach --tags @feat-1

+  Or only Scenarios related to `@feat-1` and `@bug-12` using:

+        spinach --tags @feat-1,@bug-12

+  Or only Scenarios related to `@feat-1` excluding `@bug-12` using:

+        spinach --tags @feat-1,~@bug-12

-By default Spinach will ignore Scenarios marked with the tag `@wip`.
+By default Spinach will ignore Scenarios marked with the tag `@wip` or whose Feature is marked with the tag `@wip`.
 Those are meant to be work in progress, scenarios that are pending while you work on them.
 To explicitly run those, use the `--tags` option:

     spinach --tags @wip